second-state/buidl/demo/uniswap/README.md

 Please note, we have already downloaded and included the the Uniswap Factory contract's [ABI](https://raw.githubusercontent.com/Uniswap/contracts-vyper/master/abi/uniswap_factory.json) and [Bytecode](https://raw.githubusercontent.com/Uniswap/contracts-vyper/master/bytecode/factory.txt) as well as the Uniswap Exchange contract's [ABI](https://raw.githubusercontent.com/Uniswap/contracts-vyper/master/abi/uniswap_exchange.json) and [Bytecode](https://raw.githubusercontent.com/Uniswap/contracts-vyper/master/bytecode/factory.txt) in the demonstration source code files.
 All you have to do is execute the deployment of the contracts, by clicking this demonstration's buttons.

 ## Step 1
-Press the "Deploy Uniswap" button and wait until the contract address of the newly deployed Factory contract is displayed.
-From this point, please wait (approximately one more block interval) while the Exchange contract template is also deployed.
-Once complete the newly deployed Exchange contract template address will be displayed.
+Press the "Deploy Uniswap Factory" button and wait until the contract address of the newly deployed Factory contract is displayed.

-At this point we will have a Factory contract and an Exchange template contract deployed.
-The next step which the code will execute automatically, will be initializing the Factory contract (using the exchange contract's address).
-This will result in these two deployed contracts being linked.

 ## Step 2
+Press the "Deploy Uniswap Ex.
+Template" button and wait for a minute while the Exchange contract template is also deployed.
+Once complete, the newly deployed Exchange contract template address will be displayed.

+## Step 3
+At this point we have a Factory contract and an Exchange template contract deployed.
+We now need these two contracts to be linked.
+To link these contracts we simply press the "Perform Linking" button.

+## Step 4
 It is now time to create a new ERC20 Token on the network.
-Press the "Deploy Token" button.
+To create a new token simply press the "Deploy Token" button.

 Please note, we have already written and compiled [the ERC20 contract's source code](https://github.com/second-state/buidl/blob/master/demo/uniswap/source_code_file.md#erc20-source-code) for you.
 The ABI and bytecode are stored inside the Javascript.
 This has been done for your convenience and to ensure a quick and simple demonstration.